Demerara Distillers: Historic distilleries absorbed into DDL

+Current constitution

 Demerara Distillers Ltd. (DDL) is a publicly owned company headquartered in Georgetown.
 DLL owns Demerara Fire and General Insurance Company Inc., Solutions 2000, Demerara Contractors Limited, Topco, and other subsidiary companies include Distribution Services Limited and European Breitenstein Holdings BV.
 They were one of the first five companies to become certified by ISO 9001 international Standard System, enabling export quality goods.

 Under government management, DDL became the world's second largest producer of rum.
 DDL was one of the first state-owned manufacturers to be semi-privatized under the Economic Recovery Program in 1988.
 12 million new shares were issued, reducing government ownership to roughly 47%, although another attempt to issue shares in 1990 was blocked by the government.

 In 2006, DDL obtained one-third of the shares of National Rums of Jamaica, which is a subsidiary of Jamaica's National Sugar Company Limited.

 Yesu Persaud was chairman of DDL until 2013.
 Through his contributions to Guyanese industry, 1983 he was awarded the Cacique Crown of Honour.

 Komal Samaroo became the new CEO in 2014.
 In 2021, Samaroo addressed the threat that the Venezuelan border issue has on "Guyana's supply chain for agriculture and other food products to the region, and even further afield".

 In 2016, Bharrat Jagdeo claimed that billions of dollars were lost tax settlement between DDL and the Guyana Revenue Authority.
 In 2002, a dispute arose regarding a consumption tax of about GY$5.3 billion.

+As of 2020, the production manager at Diamond Distillery is Darryl Manichand, the master blender is Sharon Sue-Hang, and the master distiller is Shaun Caleb.